scs/substrate-api-client/docs/README.md

 ## Runtime wasm generation
 A new runtime wasm file for CI testing currently needs to be built locally.
 To do this the following steps need to be done:
 1. Download a Polkadot / Substrate node.
 This can be any up to date node.
-The following are recommended:
-     - https://github.com/paritytech/polkadot-sdk-minimal-template: Fast building, but no specific pallets offered.
-     - https://github.com/paritytech/polkadot-sdk: kitchensink runtime offers all pallets from Parity.
+The following is recommended because it's small and builds fast: https://github.com/paritytech/polkadot-sdk-minimal-template.
+But it does not include many pallets.

 2. Update the runtime names and spec version.
 The `spec_name` and `impl_name` need to match the original runtime name of the running node.
 The `spec_version` needs to be higher than the original one.
-This needs to be adapted in the source code and looks like the code below.
-Mostly, it can be found in the `runtime/src/lib.rs` file (Example kitchensink-runtime: https://github.com/paritytech/polkadot-sdk/blob/master/substrate/bin/node/runtime/src/lib.rs)
+This needs to be adapted in the source code and looks like the code posted below.
+Often, it can be found in the `runtime/src/lib.rs` file (Example path minimal runtime: https://github.com/paritytech/polkadot-sdk-minimal-template/blob/master/runtime/src/lib.rs)
 ```rust
 /// The runtime version.
 #[runtime_version]